Share this article

 Looking for a local puppy training class?
 You can start by asking around at your local vets, or by looking online.
 Make sure to only book in with a registered and reputable dog trainer – you can search online using the Kennel Club website to find a puppy training class near you.
 Most will be happy to meet you beforehand, or let you sit in on a class, so you can make sure it’s right for you, and your pooch.

-Need a pet sitter?
+Welcoming a pet sitter

 Holiday pet sitting, with love